Table of contents

 While an average proxy is cheaper than an average VPN, it’s critical to know if paying more is worth it.
 So, if the only thing you want is to hide your ID from onlookers, a basic proxy server will do.
 Besides, a proxy will grant you access to a website unavailable in your location.

-But when it comes to performing tasks beyond bypassing geo-blocking, using a proxy won’t be enough, and here’s why you need a VPN.
+But if you need to do more than just bypass a region lock, a proxy is risky in 2025.
+Without encryption, your ISP, government, or hackers on the same Wi-Fi network can still analyze your traffic patterns, and here’s why you need a VPN.
 While hiding your IP address, a VPN prevents anyone from seeing, selling, or even stealing your data, be it your ISP, a malicious proxy server owner, the government, or a hacker lurking on the same network.

 Proxy vs. VPN: differences and recommendations